 Plan for growth while preserving community values and increasing our environmental, economic and social sustainability.

 The purpose of the Hailey Community Development Department is to apply best practices to 1) ensure efficient land use, development and growth management, 2) ensure compliance with city policies and standards and 3) provide the public with information and assistance.

 The Community Development Department’s core values, the principles that direct the way we do business, are:

 Office Hours: 9:00 a.m. - 5:00 p.m.
 Monday - Friday

 Our physical & mailing address: 115 Main St. South, Hailey, ID 83333

 Community Development Director

 Phone: 208-788-9815 ext.
 16

-A. To determine the zoning district your property is located in, please come to City Hall to view the Hailey Zoning Map, or call the Planning Department.
+A. To determine the zoning district your property is located in, please view the map posted at the top of this page or come to City Hall to view the Hailey Zoning Map, or call the Planning Department.
 You'll need the property's legal description or a detailed description of the property's location, so we can find it on our map.